re-rxjs/react-rxjs/README.md

 Observable doesn't synchronously emit a value upon the first subscription, then the hook will leverage React Suspense while it's waiting for the first value.

-2. A `sharedLatest` version of the observable that does not complete.
+2. A `sharedLatest` version of the observable.
 It can be used for composing other streams that depend on it.
 The shared subscription is closed as soon as there are no subscribers to that observable.

 ### connectFactoryObservable
 ```tsx